Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Semantic Masked World Model

 \subsection{Loss Function}

-The components of SEM2 are optimized jointly to maximize the variational lower bound proposed in \cite{hafner2020mastering}, which aims to train the distributions generated by transition predictor, observation predictor, mask predictor and reward predictor to maximize the log likelihood of their corresponding targets.
-The mask predictor reconstructs the semantic bird-view mask via the filtered features $s^{m}_{t}$.
-Thus the latent filter $S$ is optimized with the part of mask log loss to minimize the error between reconstructed mask and ground truth.
+The constituent elements of SEM2 are optimized jointly to maximize the variational lower bound, as suggested in the work of Hafner et al. \cite{hafner2021mastering}.
+The optimization aims to train the distributions generated by the transition predictor, the observation predictor, the mask predictor, and the reward predictor by maximizing the log-likelihood of their corresponding targets.
+The mask predictor reconstructed the semantic bird-view mask via the filtered features $s^{m}_{t}$.
+Thus the semantic filter $S$ is optimized with the part of mask log loss to minimize the error between the reconstructed mask and ground truth obtained directly from the simulator.
 The loss function of the SEM2 can be derived as:

-The structure of SEM2 can be interpreted as a sequential VAE, where the representation model is the approximate posterior and the transition predictor is the temporal prior.
-The KL loss serves two purposes: it trains the prior toward the representations, and it regularizes the representations toward the prior.
-The driving-related feature $z_{t}^{m}$ extracted by latent semantic filters are used as the final representation, which aggregates historical information and current observations while serving as input to the policy network and value network.
+The architecture of SEM2 can be interpreted as a sequential variational autoencoder (VAE), where the representation model acts as an approximate posterior and the transition predictor acts as the temporal prior.
+The Kullback-Leibler (KL) loss \cite{joyce2011kullback} serves a dual purpose: it guides the prior towards the representations, and it regulates the representations towards the prior.
+The driving-relevant features $s_{t}^{m}=\{h^m_t,z^m_t\}$ extracted by latent semantic filters are used as the final representation, which aggregates historical information and current observations while serving as inputs to the policy network and value network.